devania1/FavNote/README.md

 # FavNote App

 FavNote is simple, interactive web application with use React.js. library.
-The Motivation to create the App project was to learn React library, also to do something interactive and fun.
+The Motivation to create the App project was to learn React library, also to do something interactive for fun.

 ## Table of contents
 * [General info](#general-info)